-which represents a non-self-adjoint Sturm--Liouville-type problem with four coefficient functions involving a quasi-derivative of the form $D_s y = y' + s(x)y$.
-To analyze this equation, we develop a generalized Prüfer transformation that expresses solutions in terms of amplitude and phase variables.
-The resulting system is nonlinear, reflecting the structure of the original operator.
-Using this framework, we establish comparison theorems, prove the monotonicity of eigenfunction zeros with respect to the spectral parameter, and derive upper and lower bounds for the eigenvalues.
+which is a non-self-adjoint Sturm--Liouville-type {equation} problem.
+We develop a generalized Pr\"ufer transformation that expresses solutions in terms of amplitude and phase variables.

-Sturm--Liouville theory constitutes one of the fundamental pillars of mathematical analysis, with applications spanning from quantum mechanics and vibration analysis to signal processing and mathematical physics.
-The classical Sturm--Liouville problem, involving the self-adjoint differential equation
+Sturm--Liouville theory is a fundamental pillar of mathematical analysis with applications spanning from quantum mechanics and vibration analysis to signal processing and mathematical physics.
+The classical Sturm--Liouville {equation} problem

-with various boundary conditions, has been extensively studied since its introduction by Jacques Charles François Sturm and Joseph Liouville in their seminal works of 1836--1837 \cite{sturm1836, sturm1837}.
-The well-established theory for such problems provides a complete characterization of eigenvalues and eigenfunctions, including orthogonality properties, completeness of eigenfunction expansions, and oscillation theorems \cite{coddington1955, titchmarsh1962}.
+with various boundary conditions has been extensively studied since the 19th century \cite{sturm1836, sturm1837}.
+The theory for \eqref{classicalSL} provides a complete characterization of eigenvalues and eigenfunctions, including orthogonality properties, completeness of eigenfunction expansions, and oscillation theorems \cite{coddington1955, titchmarsh1962}.

-The classical approach to analyzing Sturm--Liouville problems relies heavily on the self-adjoint nature of the differential operator, which guarantees real eigenvalues and orthogonal eigenfunctions in an appropriate weighted inner product space \cite{zettl2005}.
+The classical approach to analyzing Sturm--Liouville problems relies on the self-adjoint nature of the differential operator to guarantee real eigenvalues and orthogonal eigenfunctions in an appropriate weighted inner product space \cite{zettl2005}.
 However, many practical applications give rise to problems that do not fit the standard self-adjoint framework.
 These include problems with complex coefficients, eigenparameter-dependent boundary conditions, or more general quasi-derivative operators.
-The Prüfer transformation, originally developed by Heinz Prüfer in 1926 \cite{prufer1926} as a generalization of Poincaré phase-plane analysis has proven to be a powerful tool for studying oscillatory properties of solutions to second-order differential equations.
-Recent research has extensively utilized Prüfer transformation techniques to establish comparison theorems, analyze oscillation behavior, and develop numerical methods for eigenvalue problems \cite{atkinson1964, brown1999, kong2001}.
-The effectiveness of the Prüfer approach lies in its ability to convert the original second-order problem into a system of first-order equations involving amplitude and phase variables, thereby facilitating both theoretical analysis and numerical computation.
+The Pr\"ufer transformation (\cite{prufer1926}) has proven to be a powerful tool for studying oscillation of solutions to second-order differential equations.
+Recent research used Pr\"ufer transformation techniques to establish comparison theorems, analyze oscillation behavior, and develop numerical methods for eigenvalue problems \cite{atkinson1964, brown1999, kong2001}.